How to Apply

 How do I keep my financial aid?

-The continuation of your award is contingent upon your successful academic performance and your teaching work in the case of a TA.
-Graduate students at Rensselaer are expected to maintain a grade point average of 3.0 or better.
+The continuation of your award is contingent upon your successful academic performance and the quality of your teaching or research work.
+Graduate students at RPI are expected to maintain a grade point average of 3.0 or better.

 Is summer support available?

-The majority of our students are supported via research or teaching assistantships, summer internships, or employment outside of Rensselaer during the summer.
+The majority of our students are supported via research or teaching assistantships, summer internships, or employment outside of RPI during the summer.

 My undergraduate program was abroad and I am uncertain if it is equivalent to a four-year U.S. bachelor’s degree.
 How would I assess this?

-If an applicant is uncertain of the U.S. bachelor’s degree equivalency of his/her degree, he/she may wish to obtain an academic credential evaluation from a U.S. based credential evaluation agency (e.g., WES).
+If an applicant is uncertain of the US bachelor’s degree equivalency of their degree, they may obtain an academic credential evaluation from a US-based credential evaluation agency (e.g., WES.org).

 Is there a minimum GRE requirement?